-Pistoia’s countryside offers a vast green landscape like the Montalbano hills, birthplace of Leonardo Da Vinci and now famous for its Chianti, “brigidini” biscuits and Tuscan salami.
-Up in the Apennines you can find charming villages, safe paths for hikers and slopes for ski lovers.
-The area is home to some historic thermal spas, one of the most important zoos in Tuscany and the magical park of Pinocchio in Collodi.
+Pistoia’s countryside offers vast green landscapes like the Montalbano hills, where Leonardo Da Vinci was born.
+The area is now famous for its Chianti “brigidini” biscuits and Tuscan salami.
+Up in the Apennines you'll find charming villages, safe hiking trails and slopes for ski lovers.
+The area is home to a number of historic thermal spas, one of Tuscany's most important zoos and the magical Pinocchio Park in Collodi.

-If you are looking for restaurants, trattorie or café that serve local, traditional specialities and that offer local products straight from the countryside, look for the “Vetrina Toscana” trademark products.
+If you're looking for restaurants, trattorie or cafés that serve local, traditional specialties and that offer local products straight from the countryside, look for the “Vetrina Toscana” trademark products.

 Photos taken by Flavia Cori during #acenasulweb #viraccontopistoia and #unaltroparcoincitta blog tours organized by Consorzio Turistico Città di Pistoia.